 Finally, assets placed in a trust are not transferred through probate.
 This allows the asset transfer to remain private, and the transfer will occur more quickly than assets passed through probate.

-A Nevada Estate Planning Attorney Who Protects What Matters Most
+A Nevada Estate Lawyer Who Protects What Matters Most

 Everyone can benefit from comprehensive estate planning.
 Whether you are retired and planning how to pass your estate to the people and organizations you care about, or are a young couple who needs a plan to protect and care for young children, estate planning offers peace of mind in knowing that you have made your wishes known regarding how your assets will be transferred.
 You also gain peace of mind knowing that you are helping your family avoid a time-consuming and expensive intestacy process, and creating your legacy for future generations.

-From her offices in Minden and Carson City, Nevada, wills and trusts attorney Natalia Vander Laan helps her clients achieve peace of mind through comprehensive estate planning.
+From her offices in Minden and Carson City, Nevada, wills and trusts estate lawyer Natalia Vander Laan helps her clients achieve peace of mind through comprehensive estate planning.

 Learn what sets the Vander Laan Law Firm apart from other attorneys in Carson Valley, get to know Natalia Vander Laan, and contact the Vander Laan Law Firm today to schedule a free consultation to discuss your estate planning needs.